-In wintertime, you need to layer up, just as it would be the same as other countries.
+You need to layer up in wintertime, just as it would be the same as in other countries.

 Covering the Lower Body

-What is expected, based on the norms of the Iranian society, is to cover the lower body from the hips down to the ankle (a little bit above the ankle does not raise the eyebrows) and to wear something loose-fitting.
+Based on the norms of the Iranian society, what is expected is to cover the lower body from the hips down to the ankle (a little bit above the ankle does not raise the eyebrows) and wear something loose-fitting.

 Skirts: You can wear a long skirt or a midi skirt with leggings.
 Short skirts are not acceptable.

 Jeans: Tight jeans would be acceptable as long as a long shirt or cardigan covers the behind.
-However, it is not advised to wear them in more religious towns in Iran.
+However, wearing them in more religious towns in Iran is not advised.

 Stockings: They should be avoided because they are transparent.
 Generally, anything that is see-through must be avoided.

-Footwear and nail polish: In Iran all forms of footwear including sandals and boots are acceptable and it is allowed to walk around with polished toenails.
+Footwear and nail polish: In Iran, all forms of footwear, including sandals and boots, are acceptable, and one can walk around with polished toenails.